cindyxinyiwang/deep-latent-sequence-model/README.md

 CUDA_VISIBLE_DEVICES=xx bash scripts/[dataset]/eval_all.sh [model dir]
 ```

-The evaluation command will report several evaluation metrics (e.g. accuracy, self-bleu, reference bleu, and ppl for sentiment transfer task) and also transfer the test sentences to another domain, saved in `[model dir]`.
+The evaluation command will report several evaluation metrics (e.g. accuracy, self-bleu, reference bleu, and ppl for sentiment transfer task) and also transfer the test sentences to another domain, transferred test sentences are saved in `[model dir]`.

+**UNMT baseline:** commenting out `--lm` in the training script and make sure to turn on noise options as ``--word_blank 0.2 --word_dropout 0.1 --word_shuffle 3''.
+The added noise is crucial for th UNMT baseline to work.
+This baseline would not require a pretrained LM.

+**Disabling classifier validation or test:** set `eval_cls` as `False` in the config file, then no classifier would be loaded at training time.